How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

 Great for breaking up long fence lines or walls with year-round evergreen structure

-Thuja occidentalis 'SMNTDGT'
+Botanical Name: Thuja occidentalis 'SMNTOO'

-Shop this variety* → at Nature Hills Nursery
+Shop Sting® Arborvitae → Fast Growing Trees* | Nature Hills Nursery*

-Cheer Drops arborvitae has soft foliage and a tidy, tear-drop shaped form.
+Cheer Drops® arborvitae has soft foliage and a tidy, tear-drop shaped form.
 Image courtesy of Spring Meadow Nursery, Inc.

 I have to admit, I love this plant!
 It has a soft, interesting look and does a better job in many instances at lining a boundary and creating a privacy screen than Emerald Green, though it's not quite as narrow.
-No shaping needed, this beauty keeps its handsome teardrop shape and looks architecturally interesting on its own.
-It brings more varied texture to your backyard arborvitae landscaping.
-Plus, it grows in Zone 3, which many arborvitae don't tolerate.

 Landscaping Uses: